DAT 203

 - Notes:

 - This course is offered as a virtual classroom with classes held, as per the scheduled day/time.
 Classes will be held online, using a combination of synchronous, real-time, instructor led sessions, supplemented with asynchronous activities.
 You should expect to attend class at the same time, each week, although not every session will be a full 3 hours of live instruction.
 Rather, classes will provide learners the opportunity to apply what has been covered by your course facilitator.
-Laptop computer required; No class Feb 17.
+Laptop computer required; No class May 17, and August 2.
 Please note registering after the course start date may delay course access and does not permit exceptions to coursework due dates, late textbook purchases, or the refund policy

 Instructors